liseda-lab/REx/README.md

 For any comments or help needed with this implementation, please send an email to: scnunes@ciencias.ulisboa.pt

 ## Acknowledgments
 This work was supported by FCT through the fellowship 2023.00653.BD, and the LASIGE Research Unit, ref.
 UID/00408/2025.
 It was also partially supported by the KATY project (European Union Horizon 2020 grant No. 101017453), and project 41, HfPT: Health from Portugal, funded by the Portuguese Plano de Recuperação e Resiliência.
 We thank Sony AI, where the first author conducted part of this work during an internship.
-We also thank Pedro Cotovio for his input on reinforcement learning fundamentals.

 ## Citation
 If you use this code in your research, please cite the following paper: